Threatonomics

 Published

-Digital risk is constantly evolving.
+Digital risk is constantly evolving

-For the cyber insurance market to remain relevant in the ever-shifting risk landscape, it must innovate new strategies that will help clients directly manage their risk rather than just transferring it.
+For the cyber insurance market to remain relevant in the ever-shifting risk landscape, it must innovate new strategies that will help clients directly manage their digital risk rather than just transferring it.
 Large, sophisticated enterprises, in particular, need more than just a standard insurance policy.
-To withstand incidents, they must adopt a Cyber Resilient strategy: aligning security visibility, risk analysis, and tailored insurance to balance business objectives and risk mitigation, making informed trade-offs about digital risk when necessary.

 The Resilience Solution helps mid and large-market enterprises create and implement these strategies.
 It has led to one of the lowest loss ratios in the cyber insurance industry and, more importantly, has improved our client’s resilience to threats like ransomware.
 In 2022, our solution helped 100% of Resilience’s Solution clients who experienced a ransomware incident avoid paying a ransom to resolve the incident.

-The Challenge with Cyber Insurance.
+The Challenge with Cyber Insurance

 • Modern CISOs are becoming burned out fighting fires and increasing liability.
 All of their attention goes to determining which products could prevent the latest and greatest threats to their infrastructure.
-Their efforts are isolated from the risk transfer solutions that are meant to work in tandem with security visibility.
+Their efforts are isolated from the digital risk transfer solutions that are meant to work in tandem with security visibility.

 • Risk Managers are feeling overwhelmed by the complexity of cyber and need guidance in understanding the technicalities of security protocols.
 They often purchase cyber insurance without strategic insight from the teams trying to manage risk.